FAQ

 What kind of tattoos are you best at?

-Check my Instagram & portfolio to see my past work.
-I tattoo in color or grayscale.
-I love subject matter like: faces, women, gemstones, jewelry, bugs, mythical creatures, birds, Pokémon and anime, skulls, fruit, vintage illustrations, stained glass, glitter, and anything with an art historical vibe.
+I tattoo in color and grayscale.
+I love subject matter like: faces, women, mythical creatures and beings, birds, Pokémon, skulls, fruit, literary references, and anything with an art historical vibe.
+I like anything from girly to spooky to tough to silly.

 What styles will you not tattoo?